-Re-numbering of a street - existing residents will be contacted and their views taken into account.
+Re-numbering of a street - existing residents will be contacted and their views are taken into account.
 We will then consult the Royal Mail for their position on the issue.
 To change a street name we will contact the Parish/Town Council so that a consultation exercise can be carried out.
-After this exercise a site notice will be posted on the end of that street for a period of 21 days to inform residents of the proposed change and also advising any objectors that they have the right to appeal to the Magistrates Court.
+After this exercise, a site notice will be posted on the end of that street for a period of 21 days to inform residents of the proposed change and also advising any objectors that they have the right to appeal to the Magistrates Court.
 Depending on whether an appeal has been lodged and the outcome of that appeal, the Site Notice will be replaced with an Order confirming the street name change.

-This a very time consuming process and we are only able to deal with one of these issues at any time.
-However if you think you have a street naming issue, please contact us at the address below.
+This a very time-consuming process and we are only able to deal with one of these issues at any time.
+However, if you think you have a street naming issue, please contact us at the address below.

 Provision of Street Name Plates

 The Council is responsible for ensuring that street name plates are provided and fitted in suitable positions.
 The statutory requirement is for a sign to be placed at the start and end of a road and it is vital in the event of an urgent situation that you and your street can be located quickly by the Emergency Services.